sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_08.rst

 error occurs when the alternative hypothesit is true, but we are nevertheless unable to reject the null hypothesis.
 Ideally, we would be able to calculate a single number β that tells us the Type II error rate, in the same way that we can set α = 0.05 for the Type I error rate.
-Unfortunately, thit is a lot trickier to do.
+Unfortunately, this is a lot trickier to do.
 To see this, notice that in my ESP study the alternative hypothesis actually corresponds to lots of possible values of *θ*.
 In fact, the alternative hypothesis corresponds to every value of *θ* *except* 0.5.
 Let us